ISHIMWE-Prince-Arnaud/HomeBase/backend/README.md

 - JWT_EXPIRES_IN – Token lifetime (e.g., 1d)
 - PORT – HTTP port (default 3000)

+Notes:

+- CORS is enabled for `http://localhost:5173` with `credentials: true` (see `src/main.ts`).
+If your frontend runs elsewhere, update the origin.
+- Auth is cookie-based: the server sets an HttpOnly `access_token` on login/register; clients must send credentials (`withCredentials: true`).

 ## Scripts

 - npm run start:dev – Run with hot reload